Quantitative Analytics

 The mushy, squishy nature of the things we are trying to measure, and the limitations of survey research, should give us a large dose of humility and skepticism.
 Human memories are fast to fade, unreliable, and often distorted.
 People are known to tell lies, or twist and bend the truth, to serve selfish ends.
 Prejudices and biases often color or tarnish what respondents say.
 Ignorance and lack of awareness often lead to respondent guessing and errors.
 All of our survey questions assume that the consumer is self-aware and can answer our questions (a tenuous assumption at best).
 At times our survey questions can “lead the witness” and inject bias into the results, or poor wording of questions can confuse the respondents.
 Let’s always remember that our survey data should be thought of as “soft” data (as contrasted to “hard” sales data).

 Survey data are not the perfect measurements that our cross-tabs and precise numbers tend to imply.
 So the first rule of survey analytics is humility.
 Skepticism and doubt are your analytical friends.
-Don’t get seduced by small differences in the cross-tabs, whether statistically significant or not.
+Don’t get seduced by small differences (or large differences) in the cross-tabs, whether statistically significant or not.
 Don’t become a member of the “faith in numbers” cult.
-Significance testing rests atop a foundation of quicksand.
+Significance testing rests atop a foundation of “quicksand” assumptions.
 Remember, you are searching for the big picture, the big story.
 You are searching for elephants, not mosquitoes.

 Analysis Abhors a Vacuum